The Paris Experience

 We also offer a four-night trip, Inside Paris.

 The Paris Experience is a unique week-long Experience trip, which will be offered for the first time in 2022.
-We’ll base in heart of Paris, not far from the River Seine between the Latin Quarter and St Germain des Prés.
+We’ll base in heart of Paris, not far from the River Seine, in the Latin Quarter and near St Germain des Prés.

 Who doesn’t know Paris?
 It is undoubtedly one of the most fascinating, beautiful and loved cities on earth.
 This iconic city captures the imagination with grandiose monuments such as the Eiffel Tower, the Arc de Triomphe, and the magical River Seine, traversed with multiple pedestrian bridges, lined with booksellers and artists.
 The “City of Light” is the apex of architectural beauty, artistic expression and culinary delight.